marcenuc/As400Querier/README.md

 and import the existing project in Eclipse.

 Use `gradle distTar` to build a distributable package.
+Use `gradle installApp` to install into `build/install/`.

 ## Usage